iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.2/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.goodsam.responder 1 reviews"/>
 </p>

+> Doesn't pick up shifts within 25.
+Only when I'm in a big city and not from home base!
+Even though I live closer to the shifts being offered!
+Live in Skelton (North East Yorkshire).
+Don't get anything at all even for shifts at Redcar - though can see shifs at Redcar when I'm in Middlesbrough!<br> :date: __2021-05-19 17:05:11__

 > Attempted to register as a registered responder and 4 weeks later still waiting for it to be reviewed/approved.
 Nil other way to contact them.<br> :date: __2021-04-28 02:32:18__